Team meetings can be awful. The usual egos dominating and other people remaining sagely quiet. So how can we shift to a better way?

 Congratulations.
 You are on the path of shifting your team from Ego to We-Go.
 Keep it up!

-If you're really serious about having awesome team meetings, then trying using the We-Q sample web-app for your team meeting today!
+If you're really serious about having awesome team meetings, then trying using the We-Q team diagnostic tool for your team meeting today!